lukadcruz/digital-writing-folio/exercises.md

 Edit the exercises.md page in your digital writing folio and add the following questions with your answers to the questions:

-   Week 3
-Defining Electronic Literature

-Edit the exercises.md page in your digital writing folio and add the following questions with your answers to the questions:

 - What elements of the works ("Taroko Gorge", "The Gathering Cloud", "First Draft of the Revolution", and "Shade") do you read?
 - How are those elements meaningful?
 - How are the works read differently from print literature?